Imogen

-Please help ensure we can continue to support children and young people like Eliza and their families by donating today.
+Please help ensure we can continue to support children and young people like Imogen and their families by donating today.
 Thank you.

 “We first met Spread a Smile on one of these visits to GOSH and it couldn’t have been at a better time.
 Brett often found treatment very distressing and we’d had a particularly difficult time, with him getting very upset and his sister Ella getting scared by what was happening.
 Then Spread a Smile knocked on our door and helped to distract them both from what was happening.
 They sang and did some magic and made little bracelets with the children.
 The mood lifted and it was such a relief.